- Coordinates

 If function dEndDrawing is called in the same process as function dStartDrawing, the drawing will not appear: it will be automatically deleted.

-Method 2: Indicate the design destination directly in the syntax (via a parameter) The <Image> parameter is used to specify directly the target of the drawing. dStartDrawing becomes useless.
+Method 2: specify design destination directly in syntax (via parameter) The <Image> parameter is used to specify directly the target of the drawing. dStartDrawing becomes useless.
 This function must be deleted.

 Related Examples: